Last reviewed on by

 Po-TAY-to, Po-TAH-to?
 EE-ther, EYE-ther?

 Wondering what the difference is between STDs (sexually transmitted diseases) and STIs (sexually transmitted infections)?
-The STD Project is here to give you the low-down!
+The STI Project is here to give you the low-down!
 Phew!
 Thank goodness, cause this stuff is confusing!

 STI and STD are sometimes used interchangeably.